cncf/landscape2/CONTRIBUTING.md

 ## Developer Certificate of Origin

-The Landscape project uses a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) to sign-off that you have the right to contribute the code being contributed.
+The Landscape2 project uses a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) to sign-off that you have the right to contribute the code being contributed.
 The full text of the DCO reads:

 ```text
 Developer Certificate of Origin